History and recipe

 Abbeville's Joining of the Giant Omelette:

-Each year, foreign representatives from each of these cities arrive here to be knighted as chevaliers (chefs) into Abbeville's Confrerie (fraternity).
-On Concord Street, which stretches from the majestic moss-covered live oak trees in historic Magadalen Square to the live oaks in front of the Vermilion Parish Courthouse, they help to prepare the 5000 egg Giant Cajun Omelette.
-They also come to experience the area's joie de vivre, to share its rich culture, to meet and mingle with its people, and to make memories and friendships which last a lifetime.
+Each year, foreign representatives from each of these cities are invited here to be knighted as chevaliers (chefs) into Abbeville's Confrerie (fraternity).
+On Concord Street, which stretches from the majestic moss-covered live oak trees in historic Magdalen Square to the live oaks in front of the Vermilion Parish Courthouse, they help to prepare the 5000 egg Giant Cajun Omelette.
+They also come to experience the area's joie de vivre, share its rich culture, meet and mingle with its people, and to make memories and friendships which last a lifetime.
 The omelette is then given away freely to all in attendance.

 Come join in our Celebration and become closer to our French heritage through the cooking of the "Omelette of Friendship".

 This unique Celebration is unique to Louisiana in the United States!

 November 2 & 3, 2024

 November 1 & 2, 2025

 5000 Eggs + 1 for each year the festival has existed This year (2021) we will cook 5037 eggs!!

 50 lbs.
 Onions

 1 1/2 Gallons Cooking Oil